web counter

 CV

-Cynthia M. Villanueva is a 6th-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP lab.
-She is also a National Science Foundation Graduate Research Fellowship recipient.
-Her research interests focus on emotion-related processes in psychopathology, with a particular emphasis on examining individual differences in emotion language and emotion regulation in bipolar and unipolar mood disorders.
+Cynthia M. Villanueva is a 7th-year graduate student in the Clinical Psychology PhD program and graduate student in the PEP lab and a National Science Foundation Graduate Research Fellowship recipient.
+She is currently completing her clinical internship at the University of San Francisco.
+Her research interests focus on emotion-related processes in psychopathology, with an emphasis on examining individual differences in emotion language and emotion regulation in bipolar and unipolar mood disorders.
 She is also interested in how stigmas against talking about mental illness and expressed emotions may contribute to health inequities in minoritized communities.

 Positive Emotion and Psychopathology Lab - PeopleStevi Ibonie, M. A. (she/her)